delta-io/delta-sharing/PROTOCOL.md

 ### Read Change Data Feed from a Table
 This is the API for clients to read change data feed from a table.
 You can provide either version or timestamp for the start and end.
 The start and end versions and timestamps are inclusive in the queries.
 To read the changes from a particular start version to the latest version of the table, specify only the starting version or timestamp.

-You specify a version as an integer and a timestamps as a string in the format yyyyMMddHHmmssSSS.
+You specify a version as an integer and a timestamps as a string in the format "yyyy-mm-dd hh:mm:ss[.fffffffff]".

 HTTP Request | Value